pnnl/NATIG/README.md

 To enable 5G capabilities:
 1. request access to https://gitlab.com/cttc-lena/nr
-2. clone the nr repo in the contrib folder of ns-3-dev folder
-3. checkout the branch labeled 5g-lena-v1.2.y
+2. run ``` ./build_ns3.sh 5G ``` from the NATIG folder
-5. Some updates that need to be done to the code before it can be compiled:
+3. Some updates that need to be done to the code before it can be compiled:
    - the nr-gnb-net-device.cc in the model folder needs the following function:
      ```
      std::vector<uint16_t>